HNoMS Æger (1936): Roda

 At around 01:00 on 9 April Norwegian customs officers came on board Æger while she was at anchor in Stavanger and reported their suspicion that the 6,780-ton cargo ship Roda anchored near Ullsnes was probably carrying a different cargo than the 7,000 tons of coke stated in her cargo documents.
 The German vessel was riding far too high in the water to carry such a cargo.
-Adding still more suspicion was the fact that the Germans claimed they were bringing the coke to the Norwegian company Sigval Bergesen, a company the customs officers knew had never before taken deliveries of coke.
+Adding still more suspicion was that the Germans claimed they were bringing the coke to the Norwegian company Sigval Bergesen, a company the customs officers knew had never before taken deliveries of coke.
 Although the situation was unclear the Norwegian destroyer's commander, Captain Niels Larsen Bruun, decided to take Roda as a prize.

 When the Norwegian destroyer found the German ship in the Byfjord near Stavanger and signalled that they were going to seize the German vessel the crew of Roda resisted, leading to Captain Larsen Bruun deciding to sink the cargo ship.
 After the German crew had abandoned their ship, Æger fired twenty-five 10 cm cold rounds (without explosives) into each side of the vessel, sinking her in deep waters.